 Now almost 7 years later, the pain of all my past relationships are all but memories, as I feel like I have forgotten what heartbreak and love even feels like.
 Within all this time, I have become the strongest, whole, most delicious pistachio I think I have ever been, but ironically covered with the most resistant shell I have ever encountered.
 Without even realizing, I had become that closed shelled pistachio that many desire to open, but never can.

 It is amazing how well defense mechanisms can work when you need them to, but apparently do not know when to turn off when that’s no longer the case.
 This is where the majority of my extreme pickiness, my unrealistic standards and my quick response to always say “next” come into play.

 America or Australia, it really really doesn’t matter where I live.
 I know, that if I keep going at this rate, no one will ever be able to break open my shell and enjoy all this pistachio has to offer.

 But now that I know this, how do I fix it?

 Well, I pride myself in having high standards, as everyone should, but there is a fine line between having standards and just being flat out ridiculous.
 It is now time to find a balance between upholding the justifiable standards and letting go of everything else.

-How are we ever going to see who a person really is with walls SO HIGH, that 99 percent of our judgement is blurred?
+How are we ever going to see who a person really is with walls SO HIGH, that 99 percent of our judgment is blurred?